junobuild/docs/docs/terminology.md

 ## Controller

-Controllers are used to grant administrative permissions to [mission controls] and [satellites] in Juno.
+Controllers are used to grant permissions to [mission controls] and [satellites] in Juno.

-A controller can perform tasks such as configuring or deploying an app, topping up a mission control or satellite, creating a new collection in the [datastore](build/datastore.md) or [storage](build/storage.md), or configuring a custom domain in the [hosting](build/hosting.md).
+An administrative controller can perform tasks such as configuring or deploying an app, topping up a mission control or satellite, creating a new collection in the [datastore](build/datastore.md) or [storage](build/storage.md), or configuring a custom domain in the [hosting](build/hosting.md).

 When you sign in to Juno's [console], you - **and no one else** (including not Juno) - become the controller of your own [mission control].

 When you create a [satellite], you and your [mission control] become its controllers.
 Per extension, you - **and no one else** (including not Juno) - own your [satellite].

 You can also add additional controllers.
+When doing so, you can choose to grant them administrative privileges or restrict their scope to reading and writing data.

 One "controller" is identified by a [principal](terminology.md#principal).